HoogsterInc/AtomsPast_Documents/Rules.md

 Moving and grid spaces - multi grid space models moving, do a long model and a square one

 Line of Sight and Range examples

+#### Terrain Examples

+- Higher Ground examples for move and shooting: An example of a cliff in the game could be a line of Higher Ground 0 grid spaces, next to Higher Ground 7 spaces.

+  -- How does this effect Ranges?
+Basically saying this is a way of having imaginary distance between grid spaces Off the top of my head: Ranges are effected by Higher Ground by half rounding down.
+So if a Unit is just 1 higher than another, to Melee Attack would actually need to be Range 2 (one up and one horizontally) - With this halving rule, the Unit could still attack a Unit just 1 Higher.
+  It sucks to add math, but I think this adds a lot to the customizable battlefield.
+Like Units on top a cliff shooting down Helm's Deep style from Higher Ground 6.
+Their Range is 9, so that would be 3 "down" and 6 left. this feels kinda realistic to me too

+- Cover examples and pictures

+How does Terrain effect multi grid space models?
+Cause it gets kinda strange doesn't it?
+Is the Rule each grid space can only effect a model a single time?
+So a giant walking through dangerous terrain suffers the same as a goblin?
+So: How does a 4 space model walk up a hill, and through a wood?

+- I think this kinda makes sense.

+Also how do multi - space models handle different Higher Ground values?
+I think a "as long as each grid space is 1 or less difference. cause then it could cascade down, like for models on a hill. ".
+Also Units can't move through different height terrain or terrain they can't stand on, unless they have enough movement to get completely through it.
+No horse knight models with the butt on Ground 0 and the head on Ground 4 on a successful charge